zengelan/eks-workshop/content/030_container/050_deployguestbook/applications.md

   redis-master-1068406935-3lswp   1/1       Running   0          28s
 ```

-5. Run the following command to view the logs from the Redis Master Pod:
+5. Run the following command to view the logs from the Redis Master Pod.
+Replace ``<PODNAME>`` with the name of the pod from the output of the previous command.

 ```
-  kubectl logs -f POD-NAME
+  kubectl logs -f <POD-NAME>
 ```

 <b>Note</b>: Replace <font color="red">POD-NAME</font> with the name of your Pod